joelcrouch/EPIC_GUITAR_TAB_GENERATOR/Roadmap.md

     Day 3-4: Implement pitch detection using Librosa or Aubio.
     Day 5-6: Map detected frequencies to guitar notes and display them.

 Week 2: 4.
 Day 7-8: Implement tab generation logic and display in the UI.
 5. Day 9: Set up database and save generated tab.
-6. Day 10: Testing and debugging, including unit tests and full workflow testing.
+6. Day 10: Testing and debugging, including unit tests and full workflow testing.(kinda done in situ, but i i will leave this here for now, b/c i might get lazy and do them last)

 Basic testing:
 Summary of Tests: